SimplyArsh/HoneyComb/README.md

 To resolve, uninstall and then reinstall bcrypt

-Do the same for the frontend folder.
+Now, do the same for the frontend!

 </details>